 History and Characteristics

 The year 1989 marked a significant turning point in Poland’s transition from communism to democracy.
-At a roundtable conference, the communist leadership and the Solidarity-led opposition came together to initiate political and economic reforms.
-In June of that year, a semi-free parliamentary election was held, with 35% of seats freely contested and won by Solidarity.
-Capitalizing on this momentum, one of Solidarity’s activists, Tadeusz Mazowiecki, formed a coalition government that was dedicated to furthering democratic change.
-Subsequently, constitutional amendments were introduced, including a new electoral law and the removal of the communist party’s dominant role.
+During roundtable negotiations, the communist leadership and the Solidarity-led opposition came together to initiate political and economic reforms.
+In June that year, a semi-free parliamentary election was held, with 35% of seats freely contested, which Solidarity won.
+Capitalizing on this momentum, Solidarity activist Tadeusz Mazowiecki formed a coalition government dedicated to further democratic change.
+Subsequently, constitutional amendments were introduced, including a new electoral law and the removal of the Communist Party’s dominant role.
 As a result, the Polish People’s Republic was renamed the Republic of Poland.
 The dissolution of both political factions led to the emergence of numerous political parties in the early 1990s.
-In December 1990, the first direct presidential elections took place, resulting in the victory of Lech Wałęsa, the leader of Solidarity.
+In December 1990, the first direct presidential election took place, resulting in the victory of Lech Wałęsa, Solidarity’s leader.
+Democratization was accompanied by an economic transformation from a centralized command economy to a market economy.
+This transformation was initiated by then-Finance Minister Leszek Balcerowicz.
+His form of “shock therapy” led to a decrease in the country’s high foreign debt, budget deficit and inflation, fostering economic growth.

 Political Transformation